-From the other side, back to the square, a few days of the year you can catch a sunset around late spring.
+From the From the other side, back to the square, it is possible to catch a sunset a few days around late spring.
 But in the autumn the view on the river, old city buildings and the castle is enriched with large leaves.

 The best view on Prešernov trg (Preseren Square) in the front of Triple Bridge is from the steps of the Franciscan Church of the Annunciation, the red building on the photo above.
 It is difficult not to catch at least a glimpse of the castle from spots around here.